Jemurai/crush/README.md

 To run the docker image against a local directory, just do this:

-`docker run -v <local-directory>:/tmp/toanalyze jemurai/crush:v examine --directory /tmp/toanalyze`
+`docker run -v <local-directory>:/tmp/toanalyze jemurai/crush:v examine /tmp/toanalyze`

 Of course, you can also run this with the above tags and thresholds:

-`docker run -v <localdir>:/tmp/target jemurai/crush:v examine --directory /tmp/target --tag badwords --threshold 1 --debug true`
+`docker run -v <localdir>:/tmp/target jemurai/crush:v examine /tmp/target --tag badwords --threshold 1 --debug true`

 This will generate a lot of output.